rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-rescue-specified-server-servers-server-id-actions.rst

     POST /servers/{server_id}/actions

+This operation allows you to enter into rescue mode.

-Enter rescue mode to reboot a virtual machine (VM) in rescue mode so that you can access 				the VM with a new root password and fix any file system and configuration errors.
+You might enter rescue mode to reboot a virtual machine (VM) in rescue mode so that you can access the VM with a new root password and fix any file system and configuration errors.

-Enter rescue mode to debug system issues that prevent you from booting a server to a usable state.
+You might also enter rescue mode to debug system issues that prevent you from booting a server to a usable state.

 When you place a server in rescue mode, the following events occur:

 #.
 The VM is shut down.